WinkelZoeker/winkelzoeker-api/README.md

 * core: core business structures, in this case, the Store and the GeoLocation.
 * usecases: The use cases implemented by this api, as well the infrasctructure interfaces that should be implemented via adapters.
 * adapters: The outer layer, the 'dirtiest' part of the system.
-All technology related consideration are be addressed here.
+All technology related considerations are addressed here.

 ## Technologies